Outdoor games and game exercises for teaching the elements of volleyball in the dhow. Outdoor games with volleyball elements Exercise “Find me”

 5-8 – through the sides down

-On the first, the second pay off; first numbers, two steps forward step march!
+Pay off the first, the second; first numbers, two steps forward march!

 25-30 sec.

-From one line to 2 according to the calculation for 1, 2 in place
+From one line to 2 based on 1, 2 in place

-I.P. main rack,hands on the belt, head rotation 1-4 to the left to the right
+I.P. main stand,hands on the belt, head rotation 1-4 from left to right

 1-4 - head rotation to the left